 - A. A violation of this policy does not occur when an Indian adult lights tobacco on school district property as a part of a traditional Indian spiritual or cultural ceremony.
 An American Indian student may carry a medicine pouch containing loose tobacco intended as observance of traditional spiritual or cultural practices.
 An Indian is a person who is a member of an Indian tribe as defined under Minnesota law. - B. A violation of this policy does not occur when an adult nonstudent possesses a tobacco or nicotine product that has been approved by the United States Food and Drug Administration for sale as a tobacco cessation product, as a tobacco dependence product, or for other medical purposes, and is being marketed and sold solely for such an approved purpose.
-Nothing in this exception authorizes smoking or use of tobacco, tobacco-related devices, or electronic delivery devices on school property or at offcampus events sponsored by the school district.
+Nothing in this exception authorizes smoking or use of tobacco, tobacco-related devices, or electronic delivery devices on school property or at off-campus events sponsored by the school district. - C. An American Indian student or staff member may use tobacco, sage, sweetgrass, and cedar to conduct individual or group smudging in a public school.
+The process for conducting smudging is determined by the building or site administrator.
+Smudging must be conducted under the direct supervision of an appropriate staff member, as determined by the building or site administrator.